 This is the third and final post in my series of posts about a project I completed as part of a Skillshare class on iOS design.
 This part of the course was about visual design, via a mood board and final mockups.

 The instructor showed several inspirational examples of mood boards, including her own example for the class.
 I will admit at this point that this was the second time I went through the course.
 The first time was a quick pass to understand the process.
 In that first run-through, I wanted to take part in the mood board part of the course.
-I used my experience on another project to create 3 mood boards.
-You can find those mood boards on Coroflot.
-(Guess this I’ll make a blog post about that!)
+I used my experience on another project to create 3 mood boards, which I’ve shared below.
 I had a lot of information before starting and it was easy to make different visual styles.
 So I expected that this part of the project would be exciting.